Skip to Content

 Low carb mussel and coconut curry stew in a single serving bowl

-Low carb mussel and coconut curry stew
+Low-carb mussel and coconut curry stew

 This post may contain affiliate links, and you can read our disclosure information here–

 I first had mussels combined with curry broth at a restaurant called Thai Basil in Denver, Colorado.
-They served it with a huge bowl of rice on the side of course, but the curry was so rich and full of flavor that the rice was easy to ignore.
-I did ask them for added white fish to the bowl to up the protein count a bit.
+They served it with a huge bowl of rice on the side, but the curry was so rich and full of flavor that the rice was easy to ignore.

-The Benefits of Cooking Seafood as your Protein Source
+The Benefits of Cooking Seafood as Your Protein Source

 The nice thing about fish and some of the bright, spicy sauces that often accompany fish dishes is the length of cooking time needed to get the desired flavor is minimal.